 Long, flowing cottons, light linens and neutral-toned chic to match your surrounds

 The three pools each have their own cabana serving drinks and food, with Mediterranean fare by the Chedi pool, Asian flavours at the Serai pool and Japanese-cum-Malaysian nourishment to help you reach the other end of the Long Pool.
 Fine dining is done in the elegantly arched, and simply-titled, Restaurant.
 Its four open kitchens serve an impressive array of Arabian, Indian, Asian and Western cuisines – from lamb tagine to Wagyu beef.
 For an al fresco affair, opt for the Beach Restaurant, a romantic waterfront patio where fresh seafood and fine wine are paired with a sea breeze and lapping waves.
+Although, note that the Beach Restaurant and Long Pool are closed during the summer.

 It’s not about where you get your drink; it’s where you take it.
 Poolside is prime cocktail territory, sip fine wines and watch the waves from the patio and retire to the outdoor Shisha Lounge with something stiffer.